peteroupc/peteroupc.github.io/approxtheory.md

 provided $L(\text{abs}(e_0-x))(x)$ (the "absolute moment" of $L$) exists (and is finite or infinite).

 > **Notes:** An operator meeting conditions 2 and 3 is also called a _sublinear_ operator.
 Every linear operator is also sublinear.
 A linear operator is monotone if and only if it is positive.
-For more on nonlinear operators, see Gal and Niculescu (2023)[^53].
+For more on nonlinear operators, see Gal and Niculescu (2023)[^53]; on nonlinear approximation, see DeVore <<1998DeVore, R. A. (1998).
+Nonlinear approximation.
+Acta Numerica, 7, 51–150. [https://doi.org/10.1017/S0962492900002816>>.](https://doi.org/10.1017/S0962492900002816>>.)

 <a id=Example></a>